aws-samples/serverless-coffee/extenstensions/README.md

 1. Extension resources do not have permission to interact with resources outside the extension definition (including core app resources).

-2. Extensions must contain at least 1 new Eventide rule that routes existing serverlesspresso Events.
+2. Extensions must contain at least 1 new EventBridge rule that routes existing Serverlesspresso Events.

 3. Extensions can be deployed and deleted independently of other extensions and the core application.

 ## The event player
- The event player is a Step Functions workflow that simulates 15 mins of operation at the Serverpesspresso bar.
+ The event player is a Step Functions workflow that simulates 15 mins of operation at the Serverlesspresso bar.
 It does this by replaying an array of realistic events.

- Use the event player to generate servelresspresso events, when building and testing your extensions.
+ Use the event player to generate Serverlesspresso events, when building and testing your extensions.

  ### Deploying the event player
  1. Clone this repository: